 Membership of the Club shall be deemed to commence upon acceptance of the application by the Club.
 The Register shall be updated accordingly as soon as practicable.

 If the Club rejects an application, it shall refund any fees forwarded with the application, and the application shall be deemed rejected by the Club.
 No reasons for rejection need be given and there is no right of appeal.

+All transfers to be approved by the Board at the next meeting of the Board before being given final approval.

 Renewal of Membership